-- Blocking the transforming growth factor-β (TGFβ) pathway in peripheral macrophagescan significantly clear up β-amyloid plaques in the brain. - These results provide the basis for a novel therapeutic intervention for Alzheimer's disease by blocking the TGF-β-Smad2/3 signaling pathway in peripheral macrophages. - Blockade of TGF-β works peripherally without the need to permeate the bloodbrain barrier to
+- Blocking the transforminggrowth factor-β (TGF- β) pathway in peripheral macrophages can significantly clear up β-amyloid plaques in the brain. - These results provide the basis for a novel therapeutic intervention for Alzheimer's disease by blocking the TGF-β-Smad2/3 signaling pathway in peripheral macrophages. - Blockade of TGF-β works peripherally without the need to permeate the blood brain barrier to enter the brain.

-Expression of a CD11c promoter-driven dominantnegative TGF- β receptor type II in an Alzheimer's disease mouse model (Tg2576-CD11c-DNR) improved Alzheimer's-like behavioral impairment such as hyperactivity.
+Expression of a CD11c promoter-driven dominantnegative TGF- $\beta$ receptor type II in an Alzheimer's disease mouse model (Tg2576-CD11c-DNR) improved Alzheimer's-like behavioral impairment such as hyperactivity.